rob4abcba/mws-restaurant-stage-3/README.md

 ## Project Overview: Stage 3

 For the **Restaurant Reviews** projects, I incrementally converted a static webpage to a mobile-ready web application.

 In **Stage One**, I took a static design that lacked accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
 I also added a service worker to begin the process of creating a seamless offline experience for my users.

+In **Stage Two**, I took the responsive, accessible design that I built in Stage One and connected it to an external server.
+I began by using asynchronous JavaScript to request JSON data from the server.
+I store data received from the server in an offline database using IndexedDB, which creates an app shell architecture.
+Finally, I optimized my site to meet performance benchmarks, which I tested using Lighthouse.

 In **Stage Three**, I took the connected application that I built in Stage One and Stage Two and added additional functionality.
 I added a form to allow users to create their own reviews.
 If the app is offline, the form will defer updating to the remote database until a connection is established.
 Finally, I optimized the site to meet even stricter performance benchmarks than the previous stages, and tested again using Lighthouse.